-The number of landfills accepting individual waste types was determined from surveyed municipality responses and totals listed on TCEQ's fiscal year 2020 annual report.
+The number of landfills accepting individual waste types was determined from surveyed municipality responses and totals listed on the TCEQ's fiscal year 2020 annual report.
 Current tons disposed was calculated from the summation of each landfill tonnage within the region accepting the corresponding waste.
-The base year or current year is designated 2020 based on availability of data and projected out in five-year increments (i.e., five-year projection is 2025, ten-year projection is 2030. etc.).
-If no data was found for a corresponding waste, the value of zero was selected for the table and calculations.
+The base year or current year is designated 2020 based on the availability of data and projected out in five-year increments (i.e., 5-Year Projection is 2025, 10-Year Projection is 2030, etc.).
+If no data was found for a corresponding waste the value of zero was selected for the table and calculations.